open-policy-agent/gatekeeper/README.md

 #### Audit using kinds specified in the constraints only

-By default, Gatekeeper will audit all resources in the clusters.
+By default, Gatekeeper will audit all resources in the cluster.
 This operation can take some time depending on the number of resources.

-You can speed up audit operation by setting `--audit-match-kind-only=true` flag.
+If all of your constraints match against specific kinds (e.g. "match only pods"), then you can speed up audit runs by setting `--audit-match-kind-only=true` flag.
 This will only check resources of the kinds specified in all [constraints](#Constraints) defined in the cluster.

 For example, defining this constraint will only audit `Pod` kind: